 - What is this tool used for?
 Chrome DevTools is an indispensable tool in my SEO toolkit, providing deep, granular insights into a website’s structure and performance.
 Due to its limited cross-browser compatibility I recommend to use it in conjunction with other specialized SEO tools to ensure comprehensive analysis.

 - Pros: the biggest advantages is the ability to inspect live web pages in real-time.
 I can view the HTML, CSS, and JavaScript without having to rely on a third-party tool or wait for updates to propagate.
 This makes debugging much faster and more efficient.
 The device toolbar lets me quickly test how a site looks and behaves on various mobile devices and screen sizes.
 This is essential for SEO, as mobile usability directly affects rankings after Google’s mobile-first indexing.
+By using the “Performance” tab, I can analyze page load times, break down individual resource timings, and pinpoint bottlenecks.
+This is critical for improving page speed, another major SEO ranking factor like usability.
+With Chrome DevTools, I can also see how JavaScript is impacting a page’s renderability.
+Google struggles with poorly implemented JavaScript, so being able to inspect and troubleshoot how Google might see it is very useful.

+- Cons: Although DevTools is powerful, it has a steep learning curve for beginners.
+Many features are tucked away, and it takes time to fully grasp how to use it efficiently.
 While it’s highly optimized for Chrome, testing only in this environment doesn’t provide a full cross-browser experience.
 To cover all bases, I need to use other tools for Safari, Firefox, or Edge, which means extra steps in the workflow.

 Google Analytics 4 (Free)